 Movement in the infected plant

-The – sense RNA functions as a template for the formation of the genomic positive sense RNA and positive sense subgenomic RNAs (sgRNAs).
-The ribosomes of the host plant cell carry out the translation of positive sense sgRNAs and produce the movement protein (30 kDa) and the coat protein (17.5 kDa).
+The – sense RNA functions as a template in forming the genomic positive sense RNA and positive sense subgenomic RNAs (sgRNAs).
+The ribosomes of the host plant cell translate positive sense sgRNAs and produce movement proteins (30 kDa) as well as coat proteins (17.5 kDa).

-The coat protein synthesized within the host cell helps in the assembly of virions by interacting with the genomic + sense TMV RNA.
-These virus particles can remain stable for a long period of time and may infect other cells in case of wound incision, or the leaf dries up.
-Alternatively, the movement protein wraps the + sense TMV RNA, which can infect the neighbouring cells.
+The coat proteins form within the host cell, and it helps in the assembly of virions by interacting with the genomic + sense TMV RNA.
+The virus particles remain stable for a long period of time, and they may infect other cells in case of wound incision or the leaf dries up.
+Alternatively, the movement protein wraps the + sense TMV RNA, which eventually infects the neighbouring cells.

 Control of TMV

-There are few control measures through which we can manage the dissemination of TMV.
+There are few control measures through which we could manage the dissemination of TMV.

 - One should purchase disease-resistant varieties or virus-free plants.

-- Weeds growing along with the host plants should be removed as these may harbour TMV.
+- You should also remove weeds growing along with the host plants, as they may harbour TMV.

-- The crop debris should be removed from benches and the greenhouse structure.
+- Remove crop debris from benches and the greenhouse structure.

-- Crop rotation is one of the best ways to control the disease.
+- Crop rotation is one of the best ways to control the mosaic disease.

-Therefore, tobacco mosaic virus is the most resistant and stable virus which can remain infectious even after 50 years of storage.
-From the name itself, it is clear that it can induce mosaic-like symptoms on the tobacco leaves and also in the members of the Solanaceous family.
-It is one of the serious plant pathogen, which reduces not only the yield but also the quality of the crop.
+Therefore, the tobacco mosaic virus is the most resistant and stable virus that remain infectious even after 50 years of storage.
+From the name itself, it is clear that the virus can induce mosaic-like symptoms on the tobacco leaves and in the Solanaceous family members.
+It is a serious plant pathogen that reduces not only the yield but also the crop’s quality.